Skip to content

 thread_id string Thread ID (use for follow-up messages)

-content string Agent's response
+content string Agent's response text

 timestamp string ISO 8601 timestamp